 In the XSD”, identify the valid values of “CG” (Control group location) and “TG” (Treatment group location) in the optional element “locationGroupType”.
 For the UI, the CG and TG must be identified.

 A subLAP of all locations flagged as a TG must be the same.
+TG Locations subLAPs must also be the same as the registration.

-The Registration must have a minimum of 150 CG locations and at least one TG location.
+The Registration must have a at least one TG location.

 A TG location is not allowed to participate in a different registration with overlapping timeframe.